Language

 Is my data private?

-Yes, absolutely.
-All calculations are performed entirely in your browser using JavaScript.
-No IP addresses or network data are sent to any server.
+Yes.
+All IPv4 and IPv6 calculations run entirely in your browser using JavaScript.
+No IP addresses or network data are sent to any server, so the tool works the same whether you are online or offline.

 Network Address -